DRIFT: Decompose, Retrieve, Illustrate, then Formalize Theorems: Experimental Setup

 \rparagraph{MiniF2F (Self-Contained)} We use the \minif set \citep{zheng2021minif2f} to evaluate the framework on self-contained problems.
 This benchmark consists of 224 Olympiad-style theorems with a notably \emph{low average} of just 0.43 dependencies from Mathlib.\footnote{We removed 20 examples from the dataset that were either duplicated or failed to compile (Lean v4.18.0).} \minif serves as a boundary condition, testing the model's core formalization capabilities and its robustness against potentially distracting context when retrieval is not strictly necessary.

-\rparagraph{\connf (Out-of-Distribution)} The OOD challenge refers to evaluation scenarios where neither the retrieval model nor the formalization model has been exposed to the formal objects used in the test data.\footnote{The knowledge cutoff dates of the models we used are June 2024, March 2025, and July 2025, for \gpt, \claude, and \deepseek, respectively.
-From our zero-shot results on \connf, we hypothesize that the models have not been extensively trained on this benchmark, though there is a risk of exposure to the formalizer which cannot be controlled or confirmed.} We therefore evaluate on \connf, a benchmark curated by~\citet{liu2025rethinking} through topological informalization to test OOD generalization.
-This benchmark is based on the \texttt{con-nf} library and is \emph{not integrated} with Mathlib.\footnote{The \texttt{con-nf} library is available at \url{https://github.com/leanprover-community/con-nf}.} It formalizes a consistency proof for Quine's New Foundations~\citep{quine1951consistency}, established by~\citet{holmes2015nf} and contains 961 research-level theorems requiring an average of 3.92 premises from its distinct library of 1,348 formal objects. \connf rigorously tests \drift's generalization to a novel mathematical domain~\citep{zhang2024msragconsistent}.
+\rparagraph{\connf (Out-of-Distribution)} The OOD challenge refers to evaluation scenarios where neither the retrieval model nor the formalization model has been exposed to the formal objects used in the test data.\footnote{The models we used, \gpt, \claude, \deepseek, and \goedel, have knowledge cutoff dates of June 2024, March 2025, July 2025, and August 2025, respectively.} We therefore evaluate on \connf, a benchmark curated by~\citet{liu2025rethinking} through topological informalization to test OOD generalization.
+We found no indication of contamination from our zero-shot results on \connf; however, without access to the underlying training data, this cannot be conclusively validated.
+This benchmark is based on the \texttt{con-nf} library and is \emph{not integrated} with Mathlib.\footnote{The \texttt{con-nf} library is available at \url{https://github.com/leanprover-community/con-nf}.} It formalizes a consistency proof for Quine's New Foundations~\citep{quine1951consistency}, established by~\citet{holmes2015nf}, and contains 961 research-level theorems requiring an average of 3.92 premises from its distinct library of 1,348 formal objects. \connf rigorously tests \drift's generalization to a novel mathematical domain~\citep{zhang2024msragconsistent}.